wilfred11/ipw/README.md

 From the image above it is to be seen there is a lot of overlap between the group that took the test preparation course and the group that did not.
 So every type of student that did take the course, has a counterpart that didn't take it.
 The image also makes clear that the majority of students didn't take the course.

 #### Results
-The ATE is obtained as follows.
+The ATE is obtained as can be seen in the code snippet below.
 The x-cols variable contains all the confounders.

 `from causallib.estimation import IPW`